-The Clever Dripper is pitched as being a cross between a pour-over filter cone and a French press.
+The Clever Dripper is pitched as being a cross between a pour-over coffee dripper and a French press.

-It certainly has the appearance of a filter cone, but with one key difference.
+It certainly has the appearance of a coffee dripper, but with one key difference.
 It has a valve at the bottom.

 While you’re making the coffee, the valve remains closed.
 So when you pour water into the cone it stays there.